axelvestberg/hackernews-react-apollo/README.md

 - See if it's possible to deploy both front end and backend as the same heroku project
 - Change name
 - Rebuild design with bootstrap or semantic-ui
+- Restructure the whole app and try to deploy it togheter with docker compose
+- Make heroku local work
+- Implement infinite scrolling
+- Add feature downvote
+- Add clickable links routing to it